 With the implementation of GASB 63, the Statement of Net Assets became the Statement of Net Position.
 Along with the name change, the Statement of Net Position included two new classifications separate from assets and liabilities.
 Amounts reported as deferred outflows of resources are required to be reported in a Statement of Net Position in a separate section following assets.
-Likewise, amounts reported as deferred inflows of resources are required to be reported in a Statement of Net Position in a separate section following liabilities.
+Likewise, amounts reported as deferred inflows of resources are required to be reported as deferred inflows of resources are required to be reported as deferred inflows of resources are required to be reported as deferred inflows of resources are required to be reported in a Statement of Net Position in a separate section following liabilities.